giachello/mlgw/README.md

 ### Manual configuration through Configuration.yaml

-Then update your Configuration.yaml as follows (replace your specific host address and other information):
+This is an alternative to the configuration above if you prefer manual configuration.
+Add to Configuration.yaml (replace with your specific setup):
 ```
 mlgw:
   host: 192.168.1.10